Posted: Friday 29th March 2019

 We asked the mums in the PCC’s office to share the worries and concerns that they have about the challenges children and young people are facing.
 We’ve provided some useful tips, links and resources to help keep kids safe.

 - As a mum, I’m worried about…'anti-social' media (which I now call it!).
-I’ve seen the effect social media is having on my 15-year-old daughter as it has replaced actually going out socialising face-to-face with her friends.
+I’ve seen the affect social media is having on my 15-year-old daughter as it has replaced actually going out socialising face-to-face with her friends.
 Even though I am trusting her to be sensible and report anything bad that she might see online, the whole online safety aspect is a minefield for parents.
 You cannot be aware of everything young people are clicking and liking every minute of the day.

 In the age of smartphones and tablets – effectively mini-computers – it’s a real challenge to educate children on the risks of the internet as well as monitor their online behaviour.
 For more information about online risks and how to keep kids safe, visit: https://www.getsafeonline.org/safeguarding-children/